codinginrainbows/miniprojects-vanillajs/README.md

-  To begin, these are small applications built making use of only HTML, CSS and vanilla JavaScript.
+  To begin, these are small applications built making use of only HTML5, CSS3 and vanilla JavaScript.

   Equally important, the main goal right here was to practice the JavaScript fundamentals by creating functionalities within the miniprojects.